| Reading time: | 10 min |

 AWS CLI

-To use Bedrock models you need to request access to specific foundation models through the AWS Bedrock console.
+To use Bedrock models, you need to request access to specific foundation models through the Amazon Bedrock console.

 sudo apt install curl gcc -y